UkashFarooq/UkashFarooq/README.md

 - 🌱 I’m currently learning Data Science, Azure and AI.

-- 👯 I’m looking to collaborate on Projects,Tech Articles
+- 👯 I’m looking to collaborate on Projects.

 - 💬 Talk to me about Freelancing Opportunities, AI, ML, Python and Frontend.